Ram-N/generative_art/daily_sketches/docs/progress_diary.md

 ## Occasional Jottings related to the Daily Sketches

+**2021-03-26**
+The pace of progress and the amount of time I spend on coding here is not sustainable.
+So here's my current thinking:
+I can relieve this pressure by going into one of 2 modes.
+In Mode 1, I will simply generate a "sketch of the day" by tweaking parameters of any existing sketch.
+Most of my sketches have unexplored (in the grid-search sense) parameters anyway.
+I could be tweaking just one sketch for weeks at a time.
+That is sustainable.
+In Mode 2, (the creation mode) I will move at a more slow pace, building up my toolset or framework.
+These will eventually feed
+Mode 1 sketches.
+I need to think more on these lines.

 *2021-03-22*
 I know that I need to speed up.
 These sketches are taking up all of my 'free' time.
 So I need to see where and how to gain efficiency?